Adoption Support Group

 Celebrating the holidays following a loss can present unique challenges.
 Learn how to honor this grief and support your well being during the holiday season.
 This single session will cover coping strategies developed through lived experience.
 Walk away with specific tools and techniques to survive the holidays well!
 Pre-registration required.

-We will use Archbishop Desmond Tutu's materials on forgiveness to uncover our personal paths for forgiving others and ourselves, which liberates us into all that we can be!
+We will use Archbishop Desmond Tutu's book [The Book of Forgiving: The Four-Fold Path for Healing Ourselves and Our World] on forgiveness to uncover our personal paths for forgiving others and ourselves, which liberates us into all that we can be!
 Discover a model of forgiveness and why forgiving is one of the best things you can for your own health and well-being.
 Pre-registration required.

 While we all experience grief at certain points in our lives, it can oftentimes feel isolating — like no one understands exactly what we’re going through.
 Stages of denial, anger, bargaining, depression, and acceptance come and go.
 It’s a scattered process with ups and downs, but it’s normal — especially after facing a loss of any kind.
 Know that you’re not alone.
 Your experience is unique; it is special — near and dear to your heart.
 Whether attempting to cope with the loss of a failed relationship, the death of a loved one, the distancing of a child or friend, there are tools at your disposal.
 Our coaches are equipped to help you discover your strength and ability to recover.
 You deserve to feel good again, and you will, as the grieving process gets easier with acknowledgement, time, and action.
 Sharing your story takes courage, and perhaps the most difficult part of confronting your grief head-on is walking through our doors.
 We are here to support one another, however, as we focus on the present moment and the freedom that comes when we refuse to allow ourselves to get caught up in “what ifs” and fears loss presents.
 Pre-registration required.